Freedom89/yxkd/_posts/gatech/ga_notes/2024-10-25-gt-ga-notes-np.md

 #### Knapsack is NP-complete

 Prove that the knapsack problem is NP-complete.
-* USe the correct version of the knapsack problem, the version which lies in the class NP.
+* Use the correct version of the knapsack problem, the version which lies in the class NP.

 As before, there is two parts: